sourcegraph/deploy-sourcegraph/README.dev.md

    1. Enable a language extension (e.g. [Go](https://sourcegraph.com/extensions/sourcegraph/lang-go)), and test that code intelligence is working on the above repository
    1. Do a couple test searches

-##### Check the upgrade path from the previous release to `master`
+##### Check the upgrade path from the previous release to `main`

 1. Tear down the cluster that you created above by deleting it through from the [Sourcegraph CI GCP Project](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-ci&organizationId=1006954638239).
 1. Checkout the commit that contains the configuration for the previous release (e.g. the commit has `2.11.x` images if you're currently trying to release `2.12.x`, etc.)
 1. [Use the "Provision a new cluster" instructions above](#Provision-a-new-cluster) to create a new cluster.
-1. Deploy the older commit to the new cluster, and do [the same smoke tests](#Do-smoke-tests-for-master-branch) with the older version.
+1. Deploy the older commit to the new cluster, and do [the same smoke tests](#Do-smoke-tests-for-main-branch) with the older version.
-1. Checkout the latest `master`, deploy the newer images to the same cluster (without tearing it down in between) by running `./kubectl-apply-all.sh`, and check to see [that the smoke test](#Do-smoke-tests-for-master-branch) passes after the upgrade process.
+1. Checkout the latest `main`, deploy the newer images to the same cluster (without tearing it down in between) by running `./kubectl-apply-all.sh`, and check to see [that the smoke test](#Do-smoke-tests-for-main-branch) passes after the upgrade process.

 ### Minikube